MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addeventprovider-directive.md

 ### Event-Provider-Install Section Entries and Values

 <a href="" id="providername-name"></a>**ProviderName**=*name*
 Specifies the name of the provider.
-The name cannot be longer than 255 characters, and cannot contain the characters: '>', '<', '&', '"', '|', '\', ':', ''', '?', '*', or characters with codes less than 31.
+The name cannot be longer than 255 characters, and cannot contain the characters: '>', '<', '&', '"', '|', '\', ':', ''', '?', '*', or characters with ASCII values less than 31.
 In addition, the name must follow the general constraints on file and registry key names.
 These constraints can be found at [Naming a File](https://msdn.microsoft.com/library/windows/desktop/aa365247) and [Registry Element Size Limits](https://msdn.microsoft.com/library/windows/desktop/ms724872).

 <a href="" id="resourcefile-path-to-file"></a>**ResourceFile**=*path-to-file*
 Optionally specifies the path to the exe or dll that contains the provider's metadata resources, expressed as %dirid%\filename.